anna-git/DownloadStats/README.md

 );
 ```
 the country code is automatically found by the REST api so when calling the post method Add no need to give it [see below](##-manually)
-* domain, business objects
-* services (fetching data)
+## DownloadStats.Domain
+Business objects.
+Used by the other layers.
+Some business code in the constructor of Stats.

+## DownloadStats.Services
+Repositories in charge of fetching and formatting data.

+## DownloadStats.Web
-* web (front-end part): typescript, react, leaflet for the map alltogether.
+The front-end part is in the ClientApp folder: typescript, react, signal-r, leaflet for the map, jest for testing purposes alltogether.
+Regarding the tests, we could develop more, and find a way to make them compatible with the leaflet map entirely.
 IOC for services.
 Signal R to notify a new add in database

-I didn't have time to write tests to be honest.
+## DownloadStats.Tests
+Using Moq and Xunit to test the domain and services.

 # Feeding data